University of California: Becoming a research university

-North-south tensions and decentralization
+North-south tensions

 In August 1882, the California State Normal School (whose original normal school in San Jose is now San Jose State University) opened a second school in Los Angeles to train teachers for the growing population of Southern California.
-In 1887, the Los Angeles school was granted its own board of trustees independent of the San Jose school, and in 1919, the state legislature transferred it to UC control and renamed it the Southern Branch of the University of California.
+In 1887, the Los Angeles school was granted its own board of trustees independent of the San Jose school.
+The state constitution prohibited the legislature from directly commanding the Board of Regents to create a southern campus, but it did not prohibit the state legislature from passing legislation to create additional state universities, and the supporters of the Los Angeles State Normal School used the possibility of that scenario to pressure the Board of Regents to voluntarily accept the normal school as UC's southern campus.
+In 1919, the state legislature transferred the normal school to UC control and renamed it the Southern Branch of the University of California.
 In 1927, it became the University of California at Los Angeles; the "at" would be replaced with a comma in 1958.

 Los Angeles surpassed San Francisco in the 1920 census to become the most populous metropolis in California.
 Because Los Angeles had become the state government's single largest source of both tax revenue and votes, its residents felt entitled to demand more prestige and autonomy for their campus.
 Their efforts bore fruit in March 1951, when UCLA became the first UC site outside of Berkeley to achieve de jure coequal status with the Berkeley campus.
 That month, the regents approved a reorganization plan under which both the Berkeley and Los Angeles campuses would be supervised by chancellors reporting to the UC president.
 However, the 1951 plan was severely flawed; it was overly vague about how the chancellors were to become the "executive heads" of their campuses.
 Due to stubborn resistance from President Sproul and several vice presidents and deans—who simply carried on as before—the chancellors ended up as glorified provosts with limited control over academic affairs and long-range planning while the president and the regents retained de facto control over everything else.